Gombey: Instruments

 In addition to the bass, or "Mother" drum, typically home-made the modern Bermudian Gombey is distinguished by the use of the snare drum (generally in pairs), derived from the British use of the instrument.
 In addition, a kettle drum and a fife are integral parts of Gombey accompaniment; whistles are used by leaders to issue commands.
 The snare drummers play complicated riffs over the steady pulse of the mother drum, often employing call and response patterns, and striking the rim of the snare, as well as the skin.
 The result is an exhilarating, intoxicating, rhythmic mix which provides the impulse (or impetus) for both the dancers as well as the followers, with the snare drum patterns driving the body of the movement and the rimshots communicating with the dancer's feet.

 Attire

 Gombey's costumes cover their bodies from head to toe and are decorated with tassels, mirrors, bells, and other small items and symbols.
 The peacock feather headdresses, the painted masks, and the capes are distinguishing features of Gombey costumes.
 Many adornments of the costumes as worn today rely on modern materials or items, such as the Asian peacock feathers, that would have been hard or impossible to come by before the 20th century, but there is little record of the original costume worn, so how it has changed since the 19th century can only be guessed at.
+Susette Harriet Lloyd in 1835 (see below) described them using "plentiful bedaubing of red and yellow paints, scarlet cloth, flowers and ribbons", but made no reference to the design of their clothing or the use of feathers.

 Although the Gombeys have enjoyed a remarkable shift in social status, going from a marginalized group to now appearing on postage stamps and performing overseas, there are still today old laws in place that prevent Gombeys from performing in the streets of Hamilton without permits.

+Dance

+The Gombey troupe's dance was clearly once a war dance, with the troupe member called The Bowman or Lead Indian carrying a bow and arrow and often going slightly ahead of the troupe to scout the way on long marches, and the Warriors carrying tomahawks, which they place on their shoulders and use during cockfights when they face off against each other, and the steps were recognised by Wampanoag dancers after the Wampanoag and Pequots began a series of Reconnection festivals with Bermudians in 2000.